Prince Harry Rejects Defamation Claims in Sentebale Charity Dispute

-The Duke of Sussex denies allegations of orchestrating an adverse media campaign against Sentebale, the African charity he co-founded, leading to a High Court defamation suit.
+The Duke of Sussex, Prince Harry, is strongly denying claims of orchestrating an adverse media campaign against the African charity Sentebale, which he co-founded.
+The charity's board is suing him and his former equerry, Mark Dyer, alleging defamation.
+This follows a public dispute and Harry's departure from the charity.

 United States Latest News, United States Headlines